AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ## 6. Experiments <a name="Experiments"></a>

 ### 6.1 Number of Clusters in Fuzzy C-Means <a name="NumberofClustersinFuzzyCMeans"></a>
+To determine the optimal number of clusters for the fuzzy C-means algorithm, we used the Fuzzy Partition Coefficient (FPC).
+The FPC measures how well the data points fit into the clusters, with higher values indicating that the data is more clearly grouped.
+A high FPC means the clusters are more distinct and less overlapping.
+In the graph, we can see how the FPC changes as we increase the number of clusters, helping us identify the best number of clusters for this dataset.

 ![FFPC](/figures/05_fuzzy_partition_coefficient.png)

+From the graph, we observe that as the number of clusters increases from 2 to 20, the Fuzzy Partition Coefficient (FPC) steadily decreases.
+Starting at a high value of approximately 0.50 for 2 clusters, it gradually drops, reaching around 0.05 by 20 clusters.
+This suggests that as the number of clusters grows, the clarity of the data's clustering decreases, implying that a higher number of clusters leads to less distinct groupings.

 ### 6.2 Feature Importance <a name="FeatureImportance"></a>